Continuing milk: how important and how much?

 When he begins to increasingly take several spoons of cereal, vegetables or other solid foods his milk intake can be reduced.

-milk Between 9 to 12 months, about 500 ml to 750 ml( ½ to ¾ litre) of milk till he is 5 years old.
+Between 9 to 12 months, about 500 ml to 750 ml( ½ to ¾ litre) of milk till he is 5 years old.

 Children below 5 years must only be given whole milk and not skimmed or semi-skimmed milk, which are deficient in energy and essential fat soluble vitamins.